Srimathy-S/Virtual-Air-Canvas/README.md

 # Virtual-Air-Canvas
 **Air Canvas** is an AI-powered virtual drawing tool that enables users to sketch on a digital canvas using only hand gestures.
-Built with MediaPipe and OpenCV, the application uses real-time computer vision to detect hand landmarks via webcam and map them to drawing actions like drawing, erasing, or selecting shapes — no mouse or touchscreen needed!
+Built with MediaPipe and OpenCV, the application uses real-time computer vision to detect hand landmarks via webcam and map them to drawing actions like drawing, erasing and selecting shapes —  know what no mouse or touchscreen needed!

 ---